Kalan-Lab/codoff/README.md

   -b END_COORD, --end-coord END_COORD
                         End coordinate for focal region.
   -f FOCAL_GENBANKS [FOCAL_GENBANKS ...], --focal-genbanks FOCAL_GENBANKS [FOCAL_GENBANKS ...]
                         Path to focal region GenBank(s) for isolate.
 Locus tags must match with tags in full-genome GenBank.
   -o OUTFILE, --outfile OUTFILE
                         Path to output file [Default is standard output].
   -p PLOT_OUTFILE, --plot-outfile PLOT_OUTFILE
                         Plot output file name (will be in SVG format).
 If not provided, no plot will be made.
-  -j MAX_JOBS, --max-jobs MAX_JOBS
-                        Maximum number of parallel processes to use for simulation [Default: 1 (sequential)].
-  -v, --version         Print version and exist
+  --num-sims NUM_SIMS   Number of simulations to run [Default: 10000] -v, --version         Print version and exist
 ```